keptn-contrib/job-executor-service/docs/FEATURES.md

 should be used:
 - **Service**: A resource that is stored on the service level will always used by the job executor service if available
 - **Stage**: If no service resource is found, the stage resources are searched for a job configuration
-- **Project**: If no other resources are round the job executor will fallback to a project wide configuration *(Note: the latest version of the project wide configuration file will be fetched!)*
+- **Project**: If no other resources are found the job executor will fallback to a project wide configuration *(Note: the latest version of the project wide configuration file will be fetched!)*

 If the job executor service can't find a configuration file, it will respond with an error event, which can be viewed in the uniform page of the Keptn bridge.

-A typical job configuration contains usually one or more actions that will be triggered when a specific event is
+A typical job configuration usually contains one or more actions that will be triggered when a specific event is
 received:
 ```yaml
 apiVersion: v2